andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 ### 6. Business Concepts in Code

-Your package structure can and should mirror your business domain.
+Our package structure can and should mirror the business domain.

 Packages are **hierarchically organized** according to domain concepts — not technical layers.
 Three rules by [Robert Bräutigam](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/) govern this: